 Through the research we would like to hear about your experience of living in Thamesmead, what concerns you have, what you would like to see improve and how you have found the changes that we've made.

 Arup will be using your feedback along with other data to build a picture of how Thamesmead is changing.
 The information will be used to help us shape our future plans and will be shared with you every year through an exhibition and feedback sessions.

-You can get involved by filling in a survey, attend a focus group, speak to one of the researchers who will be out and about in Thamesmead or if you're an organisation you can arrange a face-to-face interview.
+You can get involved by filling in a survey, attending a focus group, speaking to one of the researchers who will be out and about in Thamesmead or if you're an organisation you can arrange a face-to-face interview.